 As you move up the age scale, particularly past the age of 60, there is a clear advantage for women, who tend to have longer life expectancies than men.
+In most parts of the world, women live longer than men, mainly owing to a higher risk of cardiovascular diseases in men.
 The global average life expectancy for women is 71.1 years; for men around the world, life expectancy averages 67 years (source).

 In some countries, like Belarus, Russia and Lithuania, the life expectancy gap is even greater – female life expectancy is more than 11 years longer than men (source).

 Male mortality is on the decline in European established democracies and the gender gap in life expectancies is slowly becoming smaller.
 Current trends in Iceland and other Scandinavian countries indicate that, by the year 2050, the difference between life expectancies will whittle down and men will live as long as women.
 Unfortunately, this gap continues to grow in Russia where women live on the average 13 years longer.
 (Source)

 In terms of geographical location, some countries in the Middle East have more than 250 men : 100 women (e.g. United Arab Emirates and Qatar).
 At the other extreme, the Caribbean island of Martinique has a ratio of 85 men : 100 women (Source).
 Each country and demographic has a unique set of factors that affect the balance of men and women, so if anything, it is remarkable that the balance of men and women is as close as it is!